jpmode/CalorieExpenditureAnalysis/README.md

-# CalorieExpenditureAnalysis
+# Calories Burned Prediction - Kaggle Competition

+## Overview
 Participated in a Kaggle Playground Series that uses synthetic data to apply different aspects of machine learning and data science.

-# Calories Burned Prediction — Kaggle Competition
-## Overview

 Competition: Kaggle Calories Burned Prediction (www.kaggle.com/competitions/playground-series-s5e5/overview/)
 Goal: Predict how many calories were burned during a workout.
 Evaluation metric: RMSLE, which penalizes underestimates more than overestimates and is more sensitive to small prediction errors on lower calorie values.
 Features:
 - Gender (categorical)
 - Age, Height, Weight, Duration, Heart_Rate, Body_Temp (numerical)